Cognitive behavioural therapy and self-reinforcing feedback

 The cyclic intervention enabled him to see himself in a more positive light, as trapped in a cycle of behaviour rather than as crazy.

-Counsellors could use cyclic interventions like this as part of cognitive behavioural therapy to:
+Counsellors could use cyclic interventions like this, seeing them as cognitive interventions to:

 • identify and challenge unhelpful thinking,

-• helping clients to see themselves more positively.
+• help clients to see themselves more positively.